-All of van Aert’s victories on the road have been achieved on the Oltre XR4, suggesting that Bianchi’s flagship bike, which hasn’t seen a major update since its release in 2016, can still hack it with the latest and greatest.
+Wout van Aert’s 2019-2020 road victories have been achieved on the Oltre XR4, suggesting that Bianchi’s flagship bike, which hasn’t seen a major update since its release in 2016, can still hack it with the latest and greatest.
 The typical life cycle of a high-end road race bike is around three-to-four years, so maybe we’ll see a new Oltre XR next year.

 Wout van Aert winning stage 10 on the Oltre XR4.
 Photo by: Glory Cycles | Flickr Creative Commons

 Since 2018, the Oltre XR4 has been available with disc brakes, but van Aert and his Jumbo-Visma teammates stuck to the rim brake model.

 For the XR4, Bianchi revamped the XR2 frame using computational fluid dynamics and flow visualization for aerodynamics.
 The seat stays are positioned wide of the rear wheel to help reduce drag, and this has the added benefit of giving more tire clearance.